 Also, because of various digital education platforms like International Schooling, parents do not have to really school their children.
 The online schooling designs curriculum and classes for the kids.
 Parents today have resources and tools readily available to make education and schooling an easy process for themselves and their kids.

-Myth 5: Homeschooling is an option only in the US of A
+Myth 5: Homeschooling is an option only in the USA

 In Europe, virtually every country, except Germany, allows homeschooling with the United Kingdom and France very popular for homeschoolers.
 Homeschooling has also been growing in the Middle East, Africa.
 In fact, homeschooling has exploded in several other countries, including India, Brazil, Singapore and China.

 Well, now you know that most things you heard were probably absolutely false.
 Homeschooling is great if done well.
 Yes, of course, it can go wrong if not taken care of, but with a combination of hard work, cooperation, and support from other homeschooling families, children and parents alike can gain immensely from this flexible mode of education.